icon icon

 5. Allow for Nap Flexibility: Your Toddler and Daylight Savings

 Naps can be challenging during daylight savings.
-The time change might cause your toddler to seem overtired or object to napping.
+The time change might make your toddler seem overtired or make them object to napping.
 Changing their nap schedule is crucial to keep things constant and align with their bedtime.

 Like bedtime, you can gradually change nap timings by 10 to 15 minutes daily as daylight savings approaches.
 Your toddler’s nap pattern will align with their new bedtime.